namshi/notificator/README.md

 They *might* extend the base Notification class but that is not mandatory.
-It is recommended, to be able to fire one notification through multiple handlers, to extends the base Notification class, and implement different interfaces that will be later checked by the handlers.
+It is recommended, to be able to fire one notification through multiple handlers, to extend the base Notification class, and implement different interfaces that will be later checked by the handlers.